c-blake/bu/doc/dfr.md

 `--human-readable`.
 Often one does `dfr` just to see "Where is there space?" and so there is an implicit "human mind comparison" in play which is aided by a consistent scale rather than varying K/M/G/T units.
-This even relates to utility of the "percentage" columns.
+This even relates to utility of the "percentage" columns and also eases to piping to `sort -g`.

-You can also see that besides direct data space usage/availability, terminal space reclaimed by more centered units can be re-purposed to add i-node usage in a single table (though, yes, some FSes can dynamically grow space for such)..No need for `df -i`.
+You can also see that besides direct data space usage/availability, terminal space reclaimed by more centered units can be re-purposed to add i-node usage in a single table (though, yes, some FSes can dynamically grow such space)..
+No need for `dfr -i`.

 Configuration
 =============